RomanSkrypets/mongodb-app/README.md

 # mongodb-app
 For using service follow this step:
-  1. Run install_all.sh script for install GO, Docker, Kind, kubelet services. ( before run script use **sudo chmod 755 install_all.sh** )
-  2. After success install - run command **kind create cluster** for create your own Kubernetes cluster.
+  1. You must have installed Docker, Kubelet services and Minikube
-  3. Use this commands for delpoying mongo application in Kubernetes
+  2. Use this commands for delpoying mongo application in Kubernetes

 ### kubectl apply commands in order